 Then I’ll ask you to get undressed down to your underwear and get onto the massage couch and under a towel and I’ll leave the room while you do that.
 You’ll always be covered by towels during the treatment, with just the area I’m working on uncovered.

 I usually begin the massage with some work over the towels and then I’ll use a combination of techniques with and without massage oil or wax.
-I’ll often include techniques from traditional swedish massage as well as some stretching and other techniques from remedial massage, sometimes known as sports massage.
+I’ll often include techniques from traditional swedish massage as well as some stretching and other techniques from remedial massage.
 The oil or wax can include some blended aromatherapy oils if you’d like that.

 I’ll check with you during the treatment how it feels to you.
 You may experience some strong sensations, particularly if you’ve come to me with a specific pain condition, but the sensations should feel positive.
 People often describe these as “good pain” or “releasing pain” and say “that feels like what it needs”.
 There should never be any “bad pain” or anything that feels too strong for you.